Striper Skills | Rocky Shorelines

 Researching Striper Spots with Satellite Imagery

-Before doing any ground-level research on a stretch of rocky shoreline, Long Island surfcaster and author John Skinner studies satellite imagery.
+Before doing any ground-level research on a rocky shoreline, Long Island surfcaster and author John Skinner studies satellite imagery.
 Skinner says the most important things he looks for aren’t visible from the beach.
-These include depressions— areas that are slightly deeper than the surrounding water where the fish settle in—and other structures that bass might patrol while feeding.
+These include depressions— areas that are slightly deeper than the surrounding water where the fish settle in—and other structures that striped bass might patrol while feeding along rocky shorelines.

 He’s also searching for parts of the shoreline that “catch” the current.
 While it may be difficult to get the full picture of how the tide and current set up on a given spot, this scouting supplies a good idea of what to expect.